atick-faisal/label-studio/docs/source/guide/upgrade_enterprise.md

 ## Upgrade using Docker Compose

-If you installed Label Studio Enterprise through Docker, you can upgrade using the following steps:
+If you installed Annotation Hub Enterprise through Docker, you can upgrade using the following steps:

-1. Edit `docker-compose.yaml` to update the Label Studio Enterprise version.
+1. Edit `docker-compose.yaml` to update the Annotation Hub Enterprise version.
 2. Run Docker:

    ```shell